 Bennelong Point is recorded as the largest midden found in Australia.
 Sometime after British settlement, these midden shells were burned and crushed to manufacture lime required to build Government House.

 Bennelong came from the Wangal clan on the southern side of the Parramatta River, and was married to a woman by the name of Barangaroo.
-Bennelong, who was a great dancer and mimic, became a figurehead for relations between Aborigines and the colonists, and lived in a house built on this harbour-point.
+Bennelong, who was a great dancer and mimic, became a figurehead for relations between First Nations and the colonists, and lived in a house built on this harbour-point.

 Bennelong Restaurant is built on a site enriched with history of communal eating and telling stories.
 We invite you to create your own story in one of the most recognisable buildings in the world.